tbela99/uploadManager/README.md

 creates and manage uploads with the following features:

 - easy to use
+- Select and upload folders from the file browser dialog (currently supported by chrome 22+)
 - folder drag drop (currently supported by chrome 21+)
 - file drag drop (currently supported by chrome 5+, firefox 3.6+ and safari 5.1+, IE10 Platform preview 2, Opera 12)
-- faster upload: each file has multiple chunks uploaded in parallel (Google Chrome, Firefox 3.6+, IE10 Platform preview 2)
+- faster upload: each file has multiple chunks uploaded in parallel (Google Chrome, Firefox 3.6+, Opera 12.5+, IE10 Platform preview 2)
-- resume upload on error/pause (Google Chrome, Firefox 4.0+, IE10 Platform preview 2)
+- resume upload on error/pause (Google Chrome, Firefox 4.0+, Opera 12.5+, IE10 Platform preview 2)
 - optional progressbar for browsers supporting HTML5 File API (chrome5+, safari4+, Firefox 3.6+, IE10 Platform preview 2, Opera 12 (Next))
 - no input file for Firefox 4+
 - iframe for the others browsers